maxdavid/Sprint-Challenge--User-Interface/ANSWERS.md

 # Self-Study Questions

-Demonstrate your understanding of this week's concepts by answering the following free-form questions.

-Edit this document to include your answers after each question.
-Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is a standardized series of tags that define the hierarchy of a webpage.
+With HTML we're not necessarily trying to style how the page looks (yet) but rather what they mean and what purpose they serve to the page.

-2. Name two big differences between ```display: block;``` and ```display: inline;```.
+2. Name two big differences between `display: block;` and `display: inline;`.

+`inline` elements take up as much width as the content, whereas `block` elements take up the full width of the container. `block` elements can have width/height specified, and `inline` cannot.

 3. What are the 4 areas of the box model?

+Content, margin, padding, border

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: `align-items: center`?

+The cross axis.

 5. Explain why git is valuable to a team of developers.

-You are expected to be able to answer all these questions.
-Your responses contribute to your Sprint Challenge grade.
-Skipping this section *will* prevent you from passing this challenge.
+Git is an invaluable tool for a team of developers for multiple reasons.
+Version control, distributed development, and robust merging tools are a few prime examples.